 Crome’s Norwich – Museum of Norwich, Bridewell Alley.
 May 2021

-Wilson Collection, colourisation and rephotography – The Gallery, The Forum, Norwich.
+The Wilson Collection exhibition – The Gallery, The Forum, Norwich.
 Autumn 2019.

 Vanishing Points, solo exhibition – St Peter Hungate, Norwich.
 November 2018.